-We were on the California coast, watching a huge flock of pelicans grow even larger as squadrons flew in for their evening bath and rest.
+We were sitting along on the California coast, watching a huge flock of pelicans grow even larger as squadrons flew in for their evening bath and rest.
 This guy and his friend were shooting video, and naturally, he ran into the big flock, spooking the pelicans into flight for his friend’s photo ops.
 It’s something most of us have seen dozens if not hundreds of times.
 But each time I do, I wish we humans could show more respect to the wildlife around us, all of whom are dealing with stresses of their own … mostly because we’re on the planet.

 Here are some of the reasons to be bird friendly on the beach:

 - Birds waste precious energy having to evade us, and no photo op is worth creating that stress for them